 Becoming a real estate salesperson in Connecticut is a unique process, and there are several options for pursuing your Connecticut real estate license.

 All applicants, regardless of prior experience or licensure, must submit their real estate licensing application no longer than six months after passing the exam.

 Want to know more about how to pursue the traditional route to becoming a real estate agent in Connecticut?
 Here are the steps you’ll need to follow:

 1. Complete a Connecticut Real Estate Prelicensing Course

 Time commitment: 1-3 months online; 4 months if taking in-person classes

 Prelicensing courses kick off your real estate career, and you’ll have your choice of completing them online or in person.
 Your choice of course format will depend on availability, your learning style, and what suits your schedule best.

-5 Best Real Estate Classes in Connecticut for 2023
+5 Best Real Estate Classes in Connecticut

 The amount of time you’ll need comes down to how much class time you allot per week.
 You can complete all 60 hours online through livestream.
 If you approach it like a 40-hour workweek, you’ll finish in just under two weeks.